 Through it all, Mandela’s resolve remained unbroken, and he led a movement of civil disobedience at the prison that coerced South African officials into drastically improving conditions on Robben Island.
 In 1982, he was moved to Pollsmoor Prison on the mainland, and in 1988 to a cottage, where he lived under house arrest.

-As president, Mandela established the Truth and Reconciliation Commission to investigate human rights violations under apartheid and introduced numerous initiatives designed to improve the living standards of South Africa's black population.
+As president, Mandela established the Truth and Reconciliation Commission to investigate human rights violations under apartheid and introduced numerous initiatives designed to improve the living standards of South Africa’s Black population.
 In 1996, he presided over the enactment of a new South African constitution.
 Mandela retired from politics in June 1999 at the age of 80.
 He was succeeded as president by Thabo Mbeki of the ANC.
-Mandela, admired by people around the world, continues to advocate for human rights and peace.
+Mandela, admired by people around the world, continued to advocate for human rights and peace until his death in December 2013.